DanielChicoUGR/docu/Documentacióm/youtube/apps/kasm.md

 Streaming containerized apps and desktops to end-users.
 The Workspaces platform provides enterprise-class orchestration, data loss prevention, and web streaming technology to enable the delivery of containerized workloads to your browser.

 ---
-## Add self-signed SSL Certificates
+## Add Self-signed SSL Certificates
 ...

 1. Stop the kasm services